execut/yii2-books-native/docs/guide/implemented-functionality.md

              * Model data validation
              * Saving the model
              * Errors output
-         * View to display the edit form
+         * View to display the edit form of  active record
              * Configuring of settings of attributes for the edit form
              * Output of edit form
      * Action to delete records